lfroms/COMP4601-SDA/README.md

 You can then use the search bar to search.
 A debounce of 2 seconds has been implemented.
 That is, the client waits 2 seconds after the user has finished typing before submitting the request to the server, allowing for the UI to not be locked.

 If you are running on a physical device, you may want to change the address of the server.
 To do this:
-1. Click the "gear" icon at the top/
+1. Click the "gear" icon at the top.
 2. Enter the host (and port) of the server in the presented sheet.
 3. Close the sheet and perform a search as per normal.